-The EU Regulation (1143/2014) on invasive alien (non-native) species first 37 species listed;
+The EU Regulation (1143/2014) on invasive alien (non-native) species background;

 - On 14 July 2016 the European Commission published Commission Implementing Regulation 2016/1141 which sets out an initial list of 37 species to which EU Invasive Alien Species Regulation 1143/2014 will apply.
-The associated restrictions and obligations will come into force on 3rd August 2016.
-All of these species have been accepted as meeting agreed criteria concerning their invasiveness and ability to establish in several Member States.
+There were further updates in 2017 and 2019, and the current list now contains 66 Species of Union Concern.
+The corresponding Northern Ireland legislation, The Invasive Alien Species (Enforcement and Permitting) Order (Northern Ireland) 2019 came into force on 1st December 2019.

 - The aim of this new regime is to prevent or manage the introduction, or spread, of invasive non-native species across the European Union.

 - A permit scheme will be in operation to allow derogations from some of these restrictions (other than their release) but only in very limited circumstances.

-The first 37 Species Listed are;
+The 66 Species of Union Concern Listed are;

-- European Plant Protection Organisation (EPPO) www.eppo.org
+- European and Mediterranean Plant Protection Organization (EPPO)